Some links in this post may be affiliate links

 The odd shaped leaves is an adaptation to arid conditions and allows for the storage of water while exposing minimum surface area to the dry desert air.

 This greatly reduces water loss as the fleshy leaves and stems store water, which allows the plant to go for a considerably long period without being watered.
-String of Teardrops Plant is one of the best drought-tolerant plants for low water conditions.
+String of Teardrops Plant is one of the favorite drought-tolerant plants for low water conditions.

-On account of its compact size, drought tolerance and requirement for bright light with exposure to some direct sunshine, String of Teardrops Plant is among the favorite low-maintenance plants for a sunny balcony and other sunny locations.
+On account of its compact size, drought tolerance and requirement for bright light with exposure to some direct sunshine, String of Teardrops Plant is among low-maintenance plants for a sunny balcony and other sunny locations.

 Botanical name: Senecio citriformis